stat545ubc-2021/mda-Kyle-Amaral/mda-Milestone-1.md

 traits of the tumor (ie.mean tumor compactness and mean tumor area).
 This could be done by creating a scatter plot and adding a trendline.
-In terms of the steam\_games dataset, it could be interesting to see if the genre of a game is related to the sale price, or if theres any relationship between genre and mature content.
+In terms of the steam\_games dataset, it could be interesting to see if the genre of a game is related to the sale price, or if there is any relationship between genre and mature content.

 ### Task 1.4

+The research question I would ask for the *cancer\_sample* dataset would
+be:

-The research question I would ask for the cancer\_sample dataset would be - Are there any correlations that can be found between the different traits of a tumor, and do these traits relate to the diagnosis?
+-   Are there any correlations that can be found between the different traits of a tumor, and do these traits relate to the diagnosis?

-The research question I would ask for the steam\_games dataset would be
+The research question I would ask for the *steam\_games* dataset would
+be:

 -   Are there any correlations between the maturity rating and genre?

-I’ve decided to work with the cancer\_sample dataset for the remainder of this milestone
+I’ve decided to work with the **cancer\_sample** dataset for the remainder of this milestone

 # Task 2